 That said, High Spirits still does this kind of thing better than about anyone else, and songs like “Thank You” legitimately capture a certain old sound that probably never existed but feels like it always has:

-5. Savage Master
+5. Savage Master – With Whips and Chains

 To be fair, this is a friend of mine’s band, but even without that connection it’s hard to find fault with Savage Master’s sophomore album that improves on their debut in just about every way.
 The production is a lot more full, the vocals more varied and mature, and the songwriting even catchier.
 Really, these riffs are pretty much the highlight of the last year, you can tell that Adam Neal from The Hookers has been building up a store of dark, catchy, classic riffs for a while, and Savage Master is the perfect outlet for his songwriting.
 I’d probably rank this even higher were it not for fear of accusations of cronyism (and a few good not great tracks on the B side).